-Patients who have experienced asthma, acute rhinitis, nasal polyps, angioneurotic oedema, urticaria or other allergic-type reactions after taking acetylsalicylic acid (aspirin) or other NSAIDs including COX-2 inhibitors.
+Patients who have experienced asthma, acute rhinitis, nasal polyps, angioneurotic oedema, urticaria or other allergic-type reactions after taking acetylsalicylic acid (aspirin) or other non-steroidal anti-inflammatory drugs (NSAIDs) including COX-2 inhibitors.

-In pregnancy and in women of childbearing potential unless using an effective method of contraception (see section 4.6).
-Celecoxib has been shown to cause malformations in the two animal species studied (see sections 4.6 and 5.3).
-The potential for human risk in pregnancy is unknown, but cannot be excluded.
-Breast-feeding (see sections 4.6 and 5.3).
+In pregnancy and in women of childbearing potential unless using an effective method of contraception.
+Celecoxib has been shown to cause malformations in the two-animal species studied.
+The potential for human risk in pregnancy is unknown but cannot be excluded.

+Breast-feeding.

 Severe hepatic dysfunction (serum albumin <25 g/l or Child-Pugh score $\geq 10$ ).

 Patients with estimated creatinine clearance <30 ml/min.